|

 I don't expect you to understand my point of view given your latest replies in this thread.

-I disagree that is like saying skip Freud if you are studying Psychology.
 I disagree.
 Kierkegaard doesn't present any innovation to the phylosophical thinking, his ethic is just a bunch of moralism which we can live without.
 My phylosophy teacher loved him too, as for me, I was quite happy when we moved on with Schopenhauer and Nietzche.

 Server: Odin